 Printed on Neo Satin which has been produced from ECF (Elemental Chlorine Free) pulp sourced from farmed product using Sustainable & Legally Farmed Trees.
 It is manufactured under the strict ISO 14001 Environmental Management System.

-Birdwatching in the South Pacific © R Rudland
+EXPEDITION STAFF

-EXPEDITION STAFF As a family-owned and operated company, we have also assembled a world renowned team of experts to travel with you and to interpret the natural and human history along the way.
-Rodney Russ is without doubt one of the most experienced Expedition Leaders in the world.
-He pioneered Expedition Cruising in Antarctica and the Subantarctic Islands of New Zealand and Australia.
-For the last ten years he has been working to develop sustainable travel in the Russian Far East, which he claims is one of the most remarkable regions in the world.
+As a family-owned and operated company, we have also assembled a world renowned team of experts to travel with you and to interpret the natural and human history along the way.